rex-hsieh/wagner.fohr.proj.p.card/README.md

 3. "yoy_summary.r": outputs graph and .csv table for year-on-year summary (up to designated month).
 Files are saved to "/yoy_comp".
 4. "monthly_aggr_summary.r": outputs graphs for monthly transactions since previous fiscal year (up to designated month).
 Files are saved to "/months_aggr".

+Download the branch as a zip, unzip it in a directory you prefer to work in, and start producing graphs from there!

+**In the near future, I will add more details to this documentation, along with annotations in the .r scripts, so to make it more user friendly.**